lucaong/minisearch/DESIGN_DOCUMENT.md

 [Tf-Idf](https://en.wikipedia.org/wiki/Tf–idf), and finally results for different search terms are merged with the given combinator function (by default `OR`, but `AND` can be specified).

+As the document IDs necessarily occur many times in the posting list, as a space optimization they are substituted by short generated IDs.
+An index of short ID to original ID is maintained alongside the search index, to reconstruct the original IDs.
+A similar optimization is applied to the field names.